 What it looks like

 - SOLONE 5 mg tablet is a white round uncoated tablet, one side with marking 'L' and the other scored with a break-line.
-It comes in a pack of 60's.
+It comes in a bottle of 60 tablets.

 - SOLONE 25 mg tablet is a white round plain uncoated tablet, one side plain and the other scored with a break-line.
-It comes in a pack of 30's.
+It comes in a bottle of 30 tablets.

 Each SOLONE 5 mg tablet contains 5 mg of the active ingredient, prednisolone.

 - magnesium stearate

 Each SOLONE 25 mg tablet contains 25 mg of the active ingredient, prednisolone.

 - propyl hydroxybenzoate